 Jami Attenberg's new novel The Middlesteins follows a Midwest family that is forced to face or ignore its problems when its matriarch, Edie Middlestein, begins to eat herself to death.

 Jonathan Franzen (author of Freedom) says: “The Middlesteins had me from its very first pages, but it wasn’t until its final pages that I fully appreciated the range of Attenberg’s sympathy and the artistry of her storytelling.”

-From Attenberg's Q & A with Royal Young for Interview:
+From Attenberg's Q & A with The Rumpus Book Club:

 See Attenberg's list of six top books with overweight protagonists.